Get the newsletter.

 Seeing green.

-This spring asparagus salad recipe with feta is the very best of spring.
-It takes minutes to cook and assemble, and incorporates a flavorful combination of mint, lemon, and feta for a dynamic and fresh side dish.
+This asparagus salad recipe with feta is the very best of spring.
+It takes minutes to make, and incorporates a flavorful combination of mint, lemon, and feta for a dynamic and fresh side dish.
 You’ll make this asparagus recipe all spring and summer long.

 Meet this asparagus salad recipe.